Le Vieux Village

 Erected by City of Opelousas, Louisiana.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-J.S.
+Opelousas Firsts and Famous/ Hall of Fame (here, next to this marker); J.S.
 Clark High School (a few steps from this marker); Rosa B. Scott (Anderson) (a few steps from this marker); Venus House (within shouting distance of this marker); Doctor's Office (within shouting distance of this marker); Jarrell Home (within shouting distance of this marker); The Macland Plantation Bell (within shouting distance of this marker); Sugar Kettle, c.
-1800 (within shouting distance of this marker); St. Joseph Methodist Church for Colored People (within shouting distance of this marker).
+1800 (within shouting distance of this marker).
 Touch for a list and map of all markers in Opelousas.

 More about this marker.
 The City of Opelousas Tourist Information is located on the grounds of Le Vieux Village Historical Park & Heritage Museum at the eastern entrance of Opelousas along U.S. Highway 190.